ziyu1996/papers/journal.md

 # Results

 We report change in composition with atmospheric age.
 This is directlyt linked to the scattering properties of the particles.

+# Figures

+This is a draft, so the figures go in a section of their own.